FikaWorks/website/content/blog/accelerating-cloud-native-adoption-platform-engineering-roadmap/index.md

 migration and enjoy the ride!

 #### Where to go next from here?
 A platform is never done.
 Requirements evolve, new tooling and practices emerge all the time.
-A deeper description of the following topics is outside the scope of this article but are the next steps in hardening your platform:
+A deeper description of the following topics is outside the scope of this article, but there are the next steps in hardening your platform:

 > - Real Developer portal and golden paths (e.g., Backstage) for self‑service and standards
 > - Policy‑as‑code and governance (OPA Gatekeeper/Kyverno, Conftest, Checkov/tfsec)